tus/TUSKit/README.md

 A NSURLSession that manages, creates, and reloads TUS uploads using a single NSURLSession and data store.

 A simple session can be setup as follows:

-*by default, as of `1.4.2`, a simple session has no request cahcing.*
+*by default, as of `1.4.2`, a simple session has no request caching.*

     ...
     @property (strong, nonatomic) TUSSession *tusSession;